The Best Crispy Halloumi Fries

 • Just 3 ingredients (plus easy dips).
 All you need is halloumi, flour and oil, and a small saucepan to make halloumi fries that people will literally swoon over!
 No deep fat fryer necessary.

-• Literally EVERYONE loves them.
-Just like regular fries, they’re super crispy and addictive.
-From the kids to the grandparents, they’ll definitely be fighting over the last one!
+• EVERYONE loves them.
+Just like regular fries, they’re super crispy and irresistible.
+They get requested at every event, and never disappoint.
+From the kids to the grandparents, they always fight over the last one.

 About the ingredients